ontio/ontology-java-sdk/docs/en/README.md

 ## Overview

-This Java SDK released by Ontology official currently supports multiple functions, including native wallet management, digital identity management, digital asset management, smart contract deployment and invocation, node communication,with more to come in the future.
+This Java SDK released by Ontology currently supports multiple functions, including native wallet management, digital identity management, digital asset management, smart contract deployment and invocation, node communication,with more to come in the future.

 Version 0.6.0